shriya1705/Visualizing-Experiment-Duration-for-AB-Testing/README.md

 Helping marketers optimize their experimentation efforts

 Conducting A/B test takes lot of effort both in terms of time and money.
 What if the traffic on your site is really low to conduct an A/B test.
 Hence, it is important to predetermine the expected experiment duration by estimating the sample size required for the test.
-This helps marketers to optimize their efforts for choosing the fastest and most efficinet test
+This helps marketers to optimize their efforts for choosing the fastest and most efficinet test.

+Here is an interactive web application that help visualize the experimentation duration required for different variations of A|B tests.

 # Project Outline